Samuel Fraunces: Personal life

 Fraunces died in Philadelphia the year after retiring from the presidential household.
-His obituary appeared in the October 13, 1795, Gazette of the United States: "DIED - On Saturday Evening last, MR. SAMUEL FRAUNCES, aged 73 years.
+His death notice appeared in the Gazette of the United States on October 13, 1795: "DIED - On Saturday Evening last, MR. SAMUEL FRAUNCES, aged 73 years.
 By his death, Society has sustained the loss of an honest man, and the Poor a valuable friend."
-He was buried in an unmarked grave at St. Peter's Church, Philadelphia.
+Fraunces was buried in an unmarked grave at St. Peter's Church, Philadelphia.

 Samuel M. Fraunces, served as executor of his father's estate, and was listed as an "Inn keeper" at 59 South Water Street in the 1795 Philadelphia Directory.

 Slavery

 Fraunces employed servants, including indentured servants, and held enslaved Africans in bondage.
-In 1778, he advertised the sale of a 14-year-old male slave.
-The 1790 United States Census for New York listed him as a free white male, with four free white women, and one slave in his household.
+In 1778, he advertised the auction of a 14-year-old enslaved male.
+The 1790 United States census for New York listed Samuel Fraunces as a free white male, with four free white women, and one slave in his household.